 Open methodology

-We grade websites on traditional SEO and AI-search readiness using an open, deterministic algorithm.
-Every check has a fixed ID, every score has a documented weight, and every AI-generated recommendation is grounded in those checks.
+We grade websites on traditional SEO and AI-search readiness using an open algorithm.
+Every check has a fixed ID, every category has a published weight, and every AI-generated recommendation is grounded in those checks.
 No black box, no made-up metrics.

 GEO (Generative Engine Optimization) is the discipline of making content discoverable, parseable, and citable by AI search systems — ChatGPT, Perplexity, Google AI Overviews, Claude, Gemini.
 Traditional SEO ranks you in a list of links; GEO gets you quoted in the answer.